 Duolingo notes that the US stands apart from other English-speaking countries worldwide because the language is one of the most popular choices among learners.
 This is down the immigrant population in the US, who are learning English “in order to better acclimate and fulfill both personal and professional goals.”
 Duolingo is our top pick of the best learn English software for kids especially, but it offers 38 languages in total.

 Worldwide, Spanish has officially overtaken French as the second most learned language on Duolingo.
-No matter which of the two languages you’re learning, Duolingo features in our guides to the best learn Spanish software and the best learn French software and apps alike.
+No matter which of the two languages you’re learning, Duolingo features in our guides to the best learn Spanish online software and the best learn French software and apps alike.

 Duolingo also highlights the role that popular culture has on language learning, noting that all five of the fastest-growing languages around the world are Asian languages.
 This shows that the global popularity of Asian culture is not a phase, with KPOP, BTS and Academy Award best picture winner Parasite all credited with the rise.